vhsdream/autocaliweb/README.md

 </details>

-_This software is a fork of [Calibre-Web](https://github.com/janeczku/calibre-web) and licensed under the GPL v3 License._
+_This software is a fork of [Calibre-Web](https://github.com/janeczku/calibre-web) and [Calibre-Web Automated](https://github.com/crocodilestick/Calibre-Web-Automated) and licensed under the GPL v3 License._

 ## Features